 Do I Need a Lawyer?

-A lawyer’s help often reduces the confusion, delay and the uncertainty of pursuing a Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) claim.
-If you move fast enough in getting a lawyer, the lawyer’s help will be very inexpensive.A Lawyer Can Help You Apply Right Away
+A lawyer's help often reduces the confusion, delay and the uncertainty of pursuing a Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) claim.
+If you move fast enough in getting an attorney, the lawyer's help will be very inexpensive.A Lawyer Can Help You Apply Right Away

 The lawyer will sometimes enlist the help of the U.S. Senator or U.S. Representative for the district where the claimant resides.
 The government is supposed to be the servant of the people and our representatives have every right to ensure that the servants are attentive to their constituents' needs.

-Knowing that time is of the essence, the Social Security Disability Attorneys at Marcotte Law Firm make all the contacts necessary to get a quick approval of your claim.
-We know that in a process that can sometimes take many months, there’s no extra time to waste.
-People who are applying for disability don’t have the luxury to wait for benefits; the bills need to be paid now.
+Knowing that time is of the essence, the Lowell Social Security Disability Attorneys at Marcotte Law Firm make all the contacts necessary to get a quick approval of your claim.
+Our Lowell SSD lawyers know that in a process that can sometimes take many months, there's no extra time to waste.
+People who are applying for disability don't have the luxury to wait for benefits; the bills need to be paid now.

-If you’ve been on the fence about talking to a lawyer about your Disability claim, there’s no reason to wait.
-We offer free consultations, and there’s often no out of pocket expenses should you hire us.
+If you've been on the fence about talking to a lawyer about your Disability claim, there's no reason to wait.
+Our Lowell SSD Attorneys offer free consultations, and there's often no out of pocket expenses should you hire us.
 Call today.